MileHacker Logo

 Transportation savings

 • Shared Taxis: Utilize ride-sharing taxis for intra-city travel.
 They are significantly cheaper as opposed to private taxis.
-Always verify the fare before boarding.
+Always confirm the fare before getting on.

 • Walking for Short Distances: For very short distances, walking can save money, but safety should always be the priority and be aware of your surroundings.